scipy-conference/scipy_proceedings/papers/anton_malakhov/00_amalakhov.rst

 The reason why only 10 tasks were selected for this demonstration is the following.
 If top-level parallelism can load all the available cores on the machine, there is no much sense in the nested parallelism and Intel |R| TBB shows no speedup over serial MKL version.
 In such cases, TBB could help by load-balancing at the end of the work, but this example is already quite balanced, so that there is no visible difference.
-TODO:this a modelling benchmark, functional parallelism.
+TODO:this a modeling benchmark, functional parallelism.

 The last command demonstrates how Intel TBB can be enabled as orchestrator of multi-threaded modules.
 TBB module runs the benchmark in context of :code:`with TBB.Monkey():` which replaces standard Python *ThreadPool* class used by Dask and also switches MKL into TBB mode.
 Numpy with TBB shows more than double time comparing to default Numpy run.
 This happens because TBB-based threading in MKL is new and not as optimized as OpenMP-based MKL threading implementation.
 But despite that fact, Dask in TBB mode shows the best performance for this benchmark, more than 50% improvement comparing to default Numpy.
-This happens because the Dask version exposes more parallelism to the system without oversubscription overhead, hiding latencies of serial regions and fork-join synchronization in MKL functions.
+This happens because the Dask version exposes more parallelism to the system without over-subscription overhead, hiding latencies of serial regions and fork-join synchronization in MKL functions.

 .. [#] For more complete information about compiler optimizations, see our Optimization Notice :cite:`optnot`

 Case study
 ----------
 Previous example was intentionally selected to be small enough to fit into this paper with all the sources.
 Another case study :cite:`codefest` is closer to real-world applications.
 It implements recommendation system similar to the ones used on popular web-sites for generating suggestions for the next application to download or the next movie to watch.